 High-speed internet access is a necessity.
 It helps to ensure public safety, increases opportunities for businesses and workers, and provides an equal opportunity for students.

-The Broadband Equity, Access, and Deployment (BEAD) program is providing $42.45 billion for states, territories, the District of Columbia (D.C.), and Puerto Rico (P.R.) to use for broadband deployment, mapping, and adoption projects.
+The Broadband Equity, Access, and Deployment (BEAD) program (a BEAD Overview fact sheet is also available.) is providing $42.45 billion for states, territories, the District of Columbia (D.C.), and Puerto Rico (P.R.) to use for broadband deployment, mapping, and adoption projects.
 Pennsylvania has been awarded $1.16 billion in federal BEAD funding.

 Federal guidance also requires the completion of an Initial Proposal: Volume I & Volume II.
 Volume I has been approved.
 It outlines existing broadband funding, unserved/underserved Broadband Serviceable Locations (BSLs), Community Anchor Institutions, as well as the challenge process for BEAD funding.
-Volume II outlines has been submitted and is currently under review.
+Volume II has been approved.
 It outlines local coordination efforts, subgrantee selection process, implementation activities, labor standards and workforce readiness, low-cost service options, middle-class affordability, and more.

 5.13.22